Helen Appo Cook: First National Conference of Colored Women of America

-In 1895, Josephine St. Pierre Ruffin, president of the Woman's Era Club of Boston, invited all African American women to convene for a three day conference in Boston to discuss critical issues related to Black women's "moral, mental, physical and financial growth and well-bring" following disparaging remarks about the character of African American women by John Jacks, president of the Missouri Press Association.
+In 1895, Josephine St. Pierre Ruffin, president of the Woman's Era Club of Boston, invited all African American women to convene for a three-day conference in Boston to discuss critical issues related to Black women's "moral, mental, physical and financial growth and well-bring" following disparaging remarks about the character of African American women by John Jacks, president of the Missouri Press Association.

 The Colored Women's League and twenty-four other clubs nationally attended the First National Conference of Colored Women of America July 29–31, 1895.
 Officers of the Convention were responsible for making conference arrangements and included Josephine St. Pierre Ruffin, president; Mrs. Hannah Smith, recording secretary, Mrs. Florida Ruffin Ridley, corresponding secretary, and Miss.
 Eliza Gardner, chaplain.
 Elected convention officers included Josephine St. Pierre Ruffin, president; Helen A. Cook and Margaret Murray Washington, vice-presidents; Eliza Carter and Mrs. Hannah Smith, secretaries.

-Helen Cook gave an address, titled "The Ideal National Union" on the first day of the convention calling for unity and outlining the goals and purpose of a national organization supporting Black woman.
+On the convention's first day, Helen Cook gave an address titled "The Ideal National Union", calling for unity and outlining the goals and purpose of a national organization supporting Black women.
 Cook also spoke about a vision for a national organization on the last day of the conference.
-Mrs. Victoria Earle Matthews presented a resolution asking that a national organization be formed.
-An additional day was added to the convention and held at Charles St. Church to further discuss creating a national organization.
-The resolution passed and a committee was formed to work through the details of a national organization.
+Mrs. Victoria Earle Matthews presented a resolution to form a national organization.
+An additional day was added to the convention and held at Charles St. Church to discuss creating a national organization.
+The resolution passed, and a committee was formed to work through the details of a national organization.

 Second National Conference of Colored Women of America

-A year later African American women clubs from across the country gathered in Washington, D.C. for a convention of the National Federation of Afro American Woman with Mrs. Booker T. Washington presiding.
-On July 20, 1896, the second day of the convention, a motion passed for a committee to form to create a union between the National Federation of Afro American Women and the Colored Women's League.
+A year later, African-American women's clubs from across the country gathered in Washington, D.C., for a convention of the National Federation of Afro-American Woman with Mrs. Booker T. Washington presiding.
+On July 20, 1896, the second day of the convention, a motion passed for a committee to create a union between the National Federation of Afro-American Women and the Colored Women's League.
 The new organization, the National Association of Colored Women, elected Mary Church Terrell as its first president.